-Preheat the oven to 350 degrees F and lightly grease your muffin pan (or line with paper liners).
+Preheat the oven to 350 degrees F and lightly grease a standard muffin pan, or line with paper liners.

 Fill each muffin cup 1/3 full with batter.
 Remove the cream cheese log from the freezer and slice into 12 equal slices.
-Place a slice on top of the batter in each muffin well and gently press down (don't press it all the way down to the bottom of the pan-- just a little bit into the batter).
-Spoon the remaining batter evenly on top of each of the cream cheese muffin tops.
+Place a slice in the center of the batter in each muffin cup.
+Spoon the remaining batter evenly on top of each muffin cup.
 Sprinkle the streusel topping on top.

 Bake muffins for 18-20 minutes.
 Remove from muffin pan and allow to cool on a wire rack before serving.